Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Apple Cider Vinegar Gummies

 Apple cider vinegar is one of the hottest superfoods to this day, with these candy-flavored Sculpt Nation gummies being the preferred alternative for a quick pick-me-up.
-With just two chewable per day, you can flood your body with free-radical-fighting antioxidants, and food is known for its weight loss benefits (when paired with diet and exercise).
+With just two chewable per day, you can flood your body with free-radical-fighting antioxidants, and food is known for helping you lose weight (when paired with diet and exercise).
 It’s no miracle supplement, but research does link it to boosted energy and immune health.

 - Supposedly tastes like candy!